A Website Construction Guide for Visual Artists:

 In Photoshop, when you open an image, it is by default a "background" layer and resistant to many transformations (under Image/Adjustments or Edit/Transform, many options will be greyed-out).
 This is the application just trying to preserve the layer for you, and encourage you to work from a copy.
 You can copy that layer, or just double-click on it to get the "New Layer" console, and click "OK".

-Note: PC screens are traditionally darker than Mac screens.
-If you're on a PC, bump up those highlights a bit, and make sure those shadows have enough strength to withstand increased brightness.
+Note: Windows screens are traditionally darker than Mac screens.
+If you're on Windows, bump up those highlights a bit, and make sure those shadows have enough strength to withstand increased brightness.
 If you're on a Mac, don't place too much faith on subtle darknesses -- they may all fall to black for the other camp of viewers.

 Resizing images: